Table of Contents

-"Disordered eating" is often used as an umbrella term to describe the way people who feel uncomfortable about food behave around it.
-While disordered eating isn't necessarily specific enough to merit a mental health diagnosis of a recognized eating disorder, such as anorexia, bulimia, or binge eating disorder, it can sometimes share the same triggers.
+“Disordered eating” is often used as an umbrella term to describe how people who feel uncomfortable about food behave around it.
+While disordered eating isn’t necessarily specific enough to merit a mental health diagnosis of a recognized eating disorder, such as anorexia, bulimia, or binge eating disorder, it can sometimes share the same triggers.
 These include overexercising, eating beyond the point of fullness to find relief from emotional issues, or feeling consistently guilty for eating food that isn’t perceived as healthy or “good.”

 Everyone feels uncomfortable with their body or toward food at some point.
 But if these worries are regular and go unaddressed, abnormal eating behaviors (among other triggers) can end up spiraling into a diagnosable mental disorder.
 According to the National Association of Anorexia Nervosa and Associated Disorders, approximately nine percent of the U.S. population has an eating disorder.
 In addition, 33–57 percent of adolescent girls engage in crash dieting, fasting, self-induced vomiting, diet pills, or the use of laxatives.
 And eating disorders don’t only affect women—they can affect anyone, whatever their age, gender, ethnicity, sexual orientation, or income level.

 Eating disorders stop people from getting the nutrition they need for good health.
-Over time, imbalances in the body's metabolism can lead to physical health problems such as malnutrition, electrolyte imbalances, a loss in bone density, and heart problems.
+Over time, imbalances in the body’s metabolism can lead to physical health problems such as malnutrition, electrolyte imbalances, a loss of bone density, and heart problems.
 The physical problems are, of course, exacerbated by the emotional and psychological stress that accompanies living with an eating disorder.